Fichier 1

 seskunas-architecture-workshop-moving-facade-38.gif

-0. I SAW A KINETIC RESTAURANT
+0. I SAW A RESTAURANT

 The Kinetic Restaurant (2019) Rangoon Restaurant was designed in collaboration with Outpost Architecture.
 Located in Prospect Heights, the space is formed from 2 veils between the facade and the kitchen - each defining the main cuisine influences: traditional Burmese and Victorian motifs.
 The visual overlap defines the dining space, and actuators control the apertures allowing for more or less visual privacy.
 The Wavy Temple (2020) was designed as a sidewalk dining structure inspired by the ancient city of Bagan, land of 2000 temples.